 Photo by Terry M. Sharp

-What can a poet write about that will not become stale or repetitive?
-My answer is “anything the poet likes, but not the same thing in book after book.
+I’ve decided that a poet may write about anything that he or she likes, and it’s better if it’s not the same thing in book after book.
 Poems concerning love, nature, and keen introspection of deeply felt emotions are fine, but fail to cover the full spectrum of our lives or culture.
 Many of these books began as a list provided by someone else.
 Some were modeled on other poets’ work.
 Later, I wrote about things listed in encyclopedias.
 Always, I tried to find something to learn about as well as an interesting way to present it.

 - The book of science.
 I started writing this in 1997.
 Each week since 31 May 2011, I have added a new set of poetry and commentary reflecting on a milestone of the history of science.

 - Elements of science.
 On 4 March 2017, I added 111 milestones to The book of science to complete coverage of the 118 chemical elements.

 - Elements of elements of science is a subset of The elements of science consisting of the last poem for each element.

 - The booklet of science is a subset of The book of science consisting of the last poem for each milestone (skipping the elements).

 - Pets, Primates, Parasites, 2020.
 61 poems about relationships between species.

 - Aleut words: Unangam tunun, 2020.
 Poems about Aleut words.